Jan Stockbruegger, Cardiff University

 Reclaiming Maritime Security beyond Piracy

 Yet the 2050 AIM Strategy seeks to do more than to just strengthen a more coherent African approach to maritime security.
 It also seeks to give shape to the emerging African maritime security community by foregrounding a particular ‘African’ understanding and experience of what maritime security is about.
 The 2050 AIM Strategy defines maritime security from a continental perspective that encompasses the environmental, economic, social and security dimensions of the AMD.
+I find website is very clean and built nicely and enjoy much of https://www.fontdload.com/emerald-queen-casino-fife-buffet-hours/ the information they offering on the website.
 Its objective is to better govern these spheres in order to protect and to realize Africa’s maritime development potential.
 The document outlines an overall strategy “to address Africa’s maritime challenges for sustainable development and competitiveness” (§11) and “to foster more wealth creation from Africa’s oceans, seas and inland water ways by developing a thriving maritime economy and realizing the full potential of sea-based activities in an environmentally sustainable manner” (§11).

 This ‘African’ conceptualization goes beyond the narrow piracy centrist perspective that has driven international maritime security efforts so far.
 The international community has neglected the broader environment of maritime insecurity, environmental degradation and illegal fishing in Africa.
 Yet it is this environment that has arguably prevented Africa from realizing its maritime development potential.
 The international counter-piracy approach thus reflects the interests of global economic powers dependent on maritime trade (largely western states) rather than those of African states, people and coastal communities.
+Blackjack and roulette are clear hits and they are available in quite a https://teyasilk.com/casino-de-mino-restaurant-oklahoma-city/ few versions.
 In fact, in their decision instigating the development of the 2050 AIM Strategy, the AU Assembly of African Heads of States and Governments strongly condemned “all illegal activities in these regions, including piracy, illegal fishing and dumping of toxic waste” (African Union 2009: §18); and the 2050 AIM Strategy even demands “appropriate compensation for the five-decades of losses due to IUU and over fishing” (§43).

 It is against this background that Africa, through the 2050 AIM Strategy and other efforts, is beginning to construct a maritime security community based on its own experiences, needs and practices.
 It is an African attempt to reclaim the maritime security agenda from external actors and to define a coherent and development oriented maritime security strategy for the continent that serves the interests of all stakeholders.
 This is to satisfy the development needs of African states and people as well as international concerns over piracy and the security of global shipping lines.
 As the inclusive approach of the AU strategy makes clear, maritime security is a matter of good order as well as of just order at sea.
 Maritime security has to be provided for everyone, and maritime security governance needs to be more inclusive and provide space for the voices and agendas of less powerful groups of global society.

 Africa is reasserting itself on the global maritime security agenda, and it is trying to do so on its own terms.
 The agenda of the 2050 AIM Strategy is certainly ambitious, and given the lack of resources for such activities on the continent, its implementation will largely depend on international funding and support.
 The sustainability of its maritime security community and the practices that constitute it are fragile.
+If players are signing up and claiming a bonus through https://teyasilk.com/cool-cat-casino-no-deposit-coupons/ an affiliate site, they will have to input a bonus code, which is a collection of letters and numbers.
 Recent international initiatives, such as the EU naval capacity building mission EUCAP NESTOR and development projects in Somalia, seem to indicate that a greater convergence between African and international maritime security practices is emerging.
 Nevertheless, for most international actors piracy is most likely to remain more important than fish and African development; and though such ‘development’ issues might be targeted within a comprehensive counter-piracy strategy (e.g. Bueger et al 2011), it remains to be seen whether or not the international community is willing to support the full implementation of the 2050 AIM Strategy beyond measures aimed at protecting international merchant shipping.

 Literature and further reading